DevOrbiter/drag_and_drop_gridview/README.md

 ---

-#### DragAndDropGridView Non Sticky Header
+### Example #5: DragAndDropGridView Non Sticky Header
-In this example you can add non sticky header. but if you pass any vertical scrollview don't forgot to add shrinkwrap or wrap the widget in expanded to avoid error.
+In this example you can add a non sticky header.

+But if you pass any vertical scrollview don't forgot to add shrinkwrap or wrap the widget in expanded to avoid error.

 ```dart
 import 'package:drag_and_drop_gridview/devdrag.dart';